Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 <br>

-As part of this testing process, the functionality in scope for testing was the "Data Confirmation" form, whose analysis was divided into two stories, namely the "Data Confirmation Process as a Parent" and the "Data Confirmation Process as a Teacher/Admin".
+As part of this testing process, the functionality in scope for testing was the "Data Confirmation" form, whose analysis was divided into two stories, namely the "Data Confirmation Process as a Parent" and the "Data Confirmation Process as an Admin/Teacher".

 The environment used for testing is a demo application, which both parents and teacher can use to familiarize themselves with how the process works.

 In total, 16 tests have been executed which cover both stories and 3 bugs have been identified and reported.

 The identified bugs are quite severe, since they affect a parent's ability to input and change data that is crucial for the wellbeing and security of the child, namely adding contact information for the student, including student's phone number and updating the list of contacts who are authorized to act in the benefit of the student.

-Moreover, the submitted data can be temporarily edited, and although, upon page refresh the intially submitted data is kept, this can create confusion and further distrust in the overall "Confirmation" process.
+Moreover, the submitted data can be temporarily edited, and although upon page refresh, the intially submitted data is kept, this can create confusion and further distrust in the overall "Confirmation" process.

 From a teacher's perspective, no actual bugs have been discovered, since the teachers can perform the setup for the "Confirmation" process, can block a parent from having access to other portal tabs until they finish submitting the "Confirmation" form and they can emulate a parent during the "Confirmation" process.